 Pipe Color Code Standards

 Pipes are used in facilities to transport liquids and gasses from one place to another, both short and long distances.
-Most facilities have dozens of pipes moving different things around the facility, so it is important to be able to keep track of what is in each pipe and where it is going.
-This is where pipe color-coding can become essential.
+Most facilities have dozens of pipes moving substances from place to place and because of this, it is important to be able to keep track of the contents in each pipe as well as its destination.

 ANSI/ASME A13.1 Pipe Marking Standard